weiborao/Cisco-sdwan-tools/README.md

 This SDWAN tool help user to quickly export device config data to a .json file.
 And user can edit it by text editor, and then push the config back to vManage.

-Currently, this tool can only get and push the devices with CLI templates.
+This tool can  get and push the devices with CLI templates as well as Feature templates.

 ## How to Run the Script?